maroskukan/docker-images/Dockerfiles/docker-nmap/README.md

 # Docker Nmap Image

-The Dockerfile is prepared for containerized [nmap](https://nmap.org) application.
+The Dockerfile is prepared for containerized [nmap](https://nmap.org) application that is installed from [Apk Nmap package](https://pkgs.alpinelinux.org/package/v3.13/main/x86_64/nmap)

+The resulting image size is around 21 MB in size.

 ## How to build this image